Skip to content

 Where: Port Logan

 Visit Scotland’s most exotic (and southwesterly) garden and see the delicate swathes of snowdrops popping their heads up as spring starts to appear.
-Logan Botanic Garden will be opening for the weekends from 1st February to 10th March from 10am-4pm for visitors for their .
+Logan Botanic Garden will be opening for the weekends in February from 10am-4pm and then from 1 March for the season.
 Snowdrops are not the only flowers to pop out early and in the Walled Garden there are already some colourful blooms from early rhododendrons.
 You can warm and fortify yourself afterwards in the Potting Shed Bistro.
-Click on this link for more event details.

 Snowdrop weekends at Logan Botanic Gardens offer the ideal opportunity to go snowdrop spotting.